 First Lay Principal

-Appointment of the first lay principal, Mrs Joan Hanavan.
+Iona Presentation College's first lay principal, Mrs Joan Hanavan, was appointed.

 1991